All Episodes

 The Rand poll was right on the money.

-Obama winning by 3.8 over Romney.
+Obama winning with 3.8 over Romney.

-Um what else do we have?
+What else do we have?

-Oh, I have told you that I am next if Hillary wins getting rid of all opposition, that I and the rest of Talk Radio are next.
+If Hillary wins, getting rid of all opposition, that I and the rest of talk radio are next.

 And NPR yesterday telegraphed how this is going to happen.

-It's about uh three or four sound bites.
+It's about three or four sound bites.

 I'm still debating whether to even play them or not.

-And plus your phone call is all part of the mix, too, so we keep going here.
+And plus, your phone call is all part of the mix, too, so we keep going here.

-An A-list celebrity, 30 years, wildly rich, wildly famous.
+Okay, so Donald Trump, 30 years, an A-list celebrity, 30 years, wildly rich, wildly famous.

 He's on the Miss Universe pageant.